E. D. Estilette: Later life

 Estilette was discussed as a potential candidate for governor in 1876, but Democrats instead chose Francis T. Nicholls, another relative moderate within the party, over Wiltz and McEnery.
 Estilette did not seek renomination for his state House seat, opting instead to pursue a seat in Congress.
 But the split among St. Landry Democrats meant he didn't win the nomination, leaving him out of public office after two years as House speaker.

 Thanks to a new wave of violence on the part of white Democrats and the Compromise of 1877, Nicholls became governor, becoming the first Democrat in the office since the Civil War and ending Reconstruction in Louisiana.
 But a new state constitution cut Nicholls' term short and he was succeeded by the more extreme Wiltz.
 When Nicholls ran again in 1884, it was Estilette who put his name in nomination.

 Estilette lived another 42 years after leaving the legislature.
 In 1887, he was later appointed judge of the 13th Judicial District, which included St. Landry and the newly formed Acadia Parish, and he continued his legal career in Opelousas.

 Family

 Only one of his children with Fannie Bacon survived to adulthood, daughter Julia Bacon Estilette.
 She married Gilbert Louis Dupré, the great-grandson of Louisiana Governor Jacques Dupré and son of Lucius Jacques Dupré, who represented Louisiana in the Confederate Congress.
 Dupré would later hold his father-in-law's former House seat, as would Dupré's own son-in-law, Felix Octave Pavy.
+Dupré would be known for his political opposition to Huey Long; Pavy's nephew by marriage, Carl Weiss, assassinated Long in 1935.

 Estilette's wife Fannie died in 1897.
 Soon after Estilette started a new family, with a mulatto woman named Victoria Gray, with whom he had five children over the next 11 years.
 One of his daughters with Gray, Louise Estilette Perrodin, became a prominent leader in the Church of God in Christ in California.
 He died in 1919.